pga03/docs-first-discovery/src/documents/selfVoicing.md

 **File:** `selfVoicing.js`

-Provides a Text-To-Speech engine for vocalizing text.
+Provides a Text-to-Speech engine for vocalizing text.

 Note: This is will only work in browsers that support the [SpeechSynthesis API](https://dvcs.w3.org/hg/speech-api/raw-file/tip/speechapi.html#tts-section).